-subject to the following conditions for: \begin{enumerate} \item If $E$ is an edge of $\underline G$, then the edge directions for each edge in $\upsilon(E)$ coincide with that of $E$. \item If $V$ and $W$ are adjacent vertices with $E$, then $\tau(V)$ and $\tau(W)$ are the endpoints of the path $\upsilon(E)$. \item For each vertex of $\underline G$ the cone $\sigma_{\tau(V)}$ is equal to a face of $\sigma_V$. \item Each edge or ray in $H$ is contained in a path which is in the image of $\upsilon$. \end{enumerate} \end{definition}
+\item For each vertex of $\underline G$ the cone $\sigma_{\tau(v)}$ is equal to a face of $\sigma_v$. \item Each edge or ray in $H$ is contained in a path which is in the image of $\upsilon$. \end{enumerate} \end{definition}

 Each point $f\in \mathbb X_G$ determines a surjection of $G$, as follows.
-Given a point $f\in \mathbb X_G$, we consider graph associated to the image $\mathrm{im}(f)$, considered with its natural structure as a combinatorial $1$-complex.
+Given a point $f\in \mathbb X_G$, we consider graph associated to the image $\mathsf{im}(f)$, considered with its natural structure as a combinatorial $1$-complex.
 A basic finiteness result holds.

 \begin{lemma} Let $G$ and $\mathbb X_G$ be as above.
 The set of surjections of $G$ associated to points of $\mathbb X_G$ is finite. \end{lemma}

 \begin{proof} We may view the cone $\mathbb X_G$ as a cone of tropical maps with type $G$ to $\Sigma$, in the sense of~\cite[Remark~1.21]{GS13}.
 It comes equipped with a moduli diagram